LinkedIn Recommendation Widget for Websites - Poper

 Why LinkedIn closed the recommendation API in 2015 and what that means for personal brand sites in 2026

 LinkedIn shipped a public REST API in 2009 that allowed third-party developers to fetch profile data, including the recommendations a member had received and given.
 By 2014, that API had become a vector for aggressive scraping, profile-data resale, and unwanted contact-list extraction by recruiters and lead-gen vendors.
 In May 2015, LinkedIn announced sweeping restrictions on its public API surface, deprecating the recommendation endpoint along with most other consumer-data endpoints.
 The replacement Marketing Developer Program and Sales Navigator API tracks that LinkedIn opened in subsequent years cover company pages, ads, lead-gen forms, and Sales Navigator buyer intent data, but they do not include consumer recommendation read access.
 As of 2026, more than a decade after the original deprecation, LinkedIn has never reopened public read access to member recommendations.
-Every honest LinkedIn recommendation widget on the market today uses manual import: the user pastes recommendation text, recommender name, role, company, and optional profile photo URL from their LinkedIn profile into the widget builder.
+Every honest LinkedIn recommendation widget on the market today uses manual import: the user copies the recommendation text, the recommender's name, headline, the date, and the relationship line from their LinkedIn profile, and adds each one in the widget builder.
 Some tools attempt to scrape LinkedIn member pages despite the platform's terms of use, which both creates legal exposure for the user and breaks reliably whenever LinkedIn tightens anti-scraping defenses.
 Poper does not do this.
-We use a fast, ergonomic manual paste workflow with optional OCR helper for screenshot import, and we are honest about the underlying constraint.
+We use a straightforward manual paste workflow and we are honest about the underlying constraint.
 If a competing widget claims live LinkedIn recommendation API sync in 2026, the claim is false and the integration is either a fragile scraper that will break within weeks or a marketing line with nothing behind it.
 Operate accordingly when you compare options.

 02